icyflame/awesome-social-science/contributing.md

 - If the entry does not have a wikipedia page, then consider [writing one](https://en.wikipedia.org/wiki/Main_Page).
 - You may add atmost three references, in one line.
 - A **soft upper bound** on references is 6. (excluding WikiPedia)
-- If your entry consists of an image, upload the image to [Imgur](http://imgur.com)
+- If your entry consists of an image, put the image inside the `img/` directory, with the name of your entry.

 Thank you for your suggestions!